Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells. The drugs circulate throughout the body in the bloodstream.

 When you have it

-You’re likely to have chemotherapy before surgery if you have stage 2 or 3 oesophageal cancer.
-This is called neo adjuvant treatment.
-It aims to
+You’re likely to have chemotherapy before surgery if you have stage 2 or stage 3 cancer.
+You don’t usually need chemotherapy for stage 1 oesophageal cancer.

 - reduce the size of the cancer so it’s easier for the surgeon to remove